WUTB: Shift of MyNetworkTV to a WBFF subchannel

 In July 2021, WUTB's "My TV Baltimore" programming was moved to WBFF's second subchannel, with TBD programming, previously carried by the WBFF subchannel, in turn moving to WUTB.

-On August 12, 2025, Sinclair announced that it would acquire full ownership of WUTB for $775,000, creating a legal duopoly with WBFF.
+On August 12, 2025, Sinclair announced that it would acquire full ownership of WUTB for $775,000, creating a legal duopoly with WBFF; the sale was completed on November 18.

 Newscasts

 On September 4, 2006, WUTB began simulcasting the weekday morning and 10 p.m. newscasts from former Washington sister station, Fox-owned WTTG.
 Branded by the station as My 24 News, an on-screen logo bug with the My 24 News brand was placed on the bottom left hand corner of the screen.
 Management at both stations cited the decision to simulcast the news programs as a by-product of cross-regional news interests and increasing overlap between the Baltimore and Washington media markets.

 During the 2006 MLB postseason, WTTG's 10 p.m. newscast aired on Washington's MyNetworkTV station WDCA under the name Fox 5 News at 10 Special Edition, while continuing to be simulcast on WUTB.
 The same situation occurred in 2007, but the newscast was known as My 20 News at 10.
 When Fox Sports or other programming delayed the 10 p.m. newscast from airing on WTTG, it was still produced for WUTB.
 The station dropped the morning news simulcast after the November 30, 2007, edition and the 10 p.m. simulcast was discontinued by January 2008.

-On January 8, 2016, Sinclair announced that American Sports Network would launch as a dedicated, digital multicast network under the American Sports Network name with 10 stations including WUTB on January 11, 2016.